jaskcodes/elec-transit-y/README.md

-# Equitable Expansion of Electric Vehicle Charging Stations
+# Expansion of Electric Vehicle Charging Stations

 Analysis of electric vehicle (EV) charging station locations in the context of current traffic, road density, and local population.